Elderflower in Pregnancy Uses, Side Effects, Type and Everything You Need to Know

 Is elderflower good for sickness?

 Traditionally, elderflower has been used as a remedy for colds and flu.
-It may help ease congestion and boost immunity due to its antioxidant properties.
+It may help ease congestion and boost immunity due to antioxidant properties.
 However, more research is needed.
 Talk to your doctor about elderflower use if sick.

 Elderflower Champagne and Pregnancy